takipi/concourse-overops-plugin/README.md

 applySeasonality | false | false | If peaks have been seen in baseline window, then this would be considered normal and not a regression.
 Should the plugin identify an equal or matching peak in the baseline time window, or two peaks of greater than 50% of the volume seen in the active window, the event will not be marked as a regression. debug | false | false | For advanced debugging purposes only

-This parameters need to be provided in the `source` configuration of your `resource`, however _non-required_ parameters can be overwriten on the **get** step `params` configuration, for more details see example below.
+This parameters need to be provided in the `source` configuration of your `resource`.

 ## ARC Links

 The ARC Links inside of the UI display after a build with the OverOps resource are not clickable they must be copy and pasted to be used.

-## Behaviour
+## Behavior

 ### `check`

-Checks for the OverOps events associted given application deployment.
-Returns a list of associated event ids.
+Checks OverOps API responsiveness

 ### `in`